Chiuya/cloverDock/README.md

 # Clover Dock
-A cozy idle fishing game.
-Made in Unity using Playmaker.
+A cozy idle fishing game app with unique customer stories.
+Created in Unity using C# and PlayMaker.